 Miller Back In The Rotation

 Buffalo right-hander Adam Miller's brief stint in the bullpen is over, although his bullpen appearances were more about building up arm strength and his pitch count than showcasing him in the actual role.
-Miller got the green light to return to Adam Millerthe starting rotation this past Sunday, and was on a strict four inning 65-pitch count (whichever came first).
+Miller got the green light to return to the starting rotation this past Sunday, and was on a strict four inning 65-pitch count (whichever came first).

+Things started off good for Miller as he breezed through the first two innings by throwing only 18 pitches, but then he struggled in the third inning.
+After giving up a bases-loaded clearing double, Miller hit the next batter in the ribs and the homeplate umpire ejected him.
 Buffalo manager Torey Lovullo argued the call and ended up getting ejected himself.
 Miller contested that he did not hit the batter on purpose, just that the pitch he threw inside got away from him a little.
 In any case, Miller's quick exit had him finish the day going 2.2 innings and giving up five runs on four hits and two walks while striking out four.

 His stuff was electric in the windup, but once he got into the stretch in the third inning his command suffered and he fell apart.
 Miller is certainly 100% healthy now, as he touched 99 MPH on the gun last week, but the key now is to shake off the rust.
 On the season, Miller is now 4-2 with a 3.51 ERA.